susanchapas/module13_is601/README.md

 # Calculations API

-A FastAPI application with JWT authentication and a calculation store.
+FastAPI application with JWT authentication and a calculation store.
 Users register and log in from server-rendered pages; the browser keeps the access token in `localStorage` and sends it as a bearer token on every calculation request.
 Data lives in PostgreSQL through SQLAlchemy.

 ## Routes